 Documentation of the service justification may also be included as part of another case note in RHW, such as in a Counseling and Guidance case note or a Joint Annual Review (JAR) case note.

+If the case is in employment phase in RHW an IPE amendment is required.
+Refer to B-506: Post-Employment Services.

 When there is no clear association between a purchased service and a service identified in the IPE or IPE amendment, the VR counselor must document the association clearly in an RHW case note.